cagamps/quantastor/README.md

 1. **Basic Example**

 The basic example for the QuantaStor Python Client Library (`example.py`) does one operation to get information about the storage system that is specified from the command line and dumps the response data in JSON format.
+You can use this Python script as a basic template to build off of for QuantaStor automation.

 2. **StorageVolume**